gracelawley/instructor-and-TA-notices/wifi-troubleshooting.md

 When running `remotes::install_github()` you get:

 > `Error: HTTP error 403.
-API rate limit exceeded for...`
+API rate limit exceeded for` ...

 This problem is likely caused by many conference attendees sharing the same external IP address.
-As GitHub notices a lot of these anonymous requests from the same IP address, we collectively hit a rate limit that GitHub has implemented for security reasons.
+As GitHub notices a lot of these unauthenticated requests from the same IP address, we collectively hit a rate limit that GitHub has implemented for security reasons.

 ### Things to try